 Why has the LFI been set up?

-The coronavirus pandemic has shown how significant the impact of a large-scale global infectious disease outbreak can be.
+The COVID-19 pandemic has shown how significant the impact of a large-scale global infectious disease outbreak can be.
 It is therefore incumbent upon us to be better prepared in the event of a future pandemic.
 We need more personnel, take swifter action and be more flexible.
 It is vital that we are able to scale up (escalate) rapidly, that infectious disease control is managed centrally and that all parties involved work well together at all times.
 To achieve these aims, a new crisis response organisation has been set up: the National Functionality for Upscaling Infectious Disease Control (LFI).

 When will the LFI be operational?